micronaut-projects/micronaut-core/CONTRIBUTING.md

 To build the documentation run `./gradlew publishGuide` or `./gradlew pG` then open `build/docs/index.html`

+To also build the javadocs instead run `./gradlew docs`.

 ## Building the CLI

 - Clone [Micronaut Profiles](https://github.com/micronaut-projects/micronaut-profiles)